-Today the fortress offers panoramic views of Split and where Meereen from Game of Thrones was filmed.
+Today the fortress offers panoramic views around Split and where Meereen from Game of Thrones was filmed.

 Take a mini trip to Trogir

-Trogir is a charming city all on its own just 30 km from Split and is one of the top Split excursions.
+A great place for a day trip is Trogir, a charming city all on its own just 30 km from Split that is one of the top Split excursions.
 The layout of the city is gorgeous, the old town is located on a small island with winding cobblestone streets.

 The city is a UNESCO World Heritage site, has been ruled by a number of nations including the Romans, French, Italians and Venetians since it was first founded in the 3rd century by the Greeks.

 The main sites such as St. Lawrence Church, Kamerlango Fortress, the clock tower and more can be visited in just an hour or two.
 A walking tour will show you all of the highlights and history.